 For people considering hair transplantation, one of the terms that is used widely is ‘follicular unit’, which is an important part of the process, and not as complicated to understand as it might sound.

-When hair transplantation was first tested, the process involved transporting small strips containing many follicles.
+was first tested, the process involved transporting small strips containing many follicles.
 This process can be effective, but the downside is that it can cause some scarring in the donor area (usually the back of the head or neck) and when transplanted it can look unnatural.
 After years of testing, practising and pushing the boundaries of hair transplantation techniques, a new technique was born which involved individually transporting follicles.
 Moved in groups of one to four follicles at a time, these tiny clusters are what are known as ‘follicular units’.

 Step by step, one by one